HOW TO FIND GREAT TOPICS TO WRITE ABOUT FOR STUDENTS AND TEACHERS.

 i.
 What kind of writing is involved?

 The first step here is for the student to identify the genre of writing they are expected to engage in.
 If they have been diligently paying attention in class, they should already be familiar with writing for a broad range of purposes and the related criteria for each of these purposes.
 For example, does the prompt relate to narrative writing, expository writing, or persuasive writing, or another genre they are familiar with?
-Answering this question will help the student to identify, among other things, how they will structure their writing and the tone of language they will employ.
+Answering this question will help the student to identify, among other things, how they will structure their writing and the tone of the language they will employ.

 ii.
 How many things do I need to cover in my answer?